habi/EAWAG-manuscript/manuscript.md

 ### Otolith extraction

 The method to extract the otoliths of the fishes from the tomographic dataset works robustly for all of the different fish sizes and shapes.
-The extraction is robust because it is based on a combination of several intricate details of the gray value curve over the different anatomical directions.
+The extraction is robust because it is based on a combination of distinct details of the gray value curve over the different anatomical directions.
-The details of the otolith extraction method have been tuned extensively by us and it now runs completely automatically, allowing for highly reproducible and completely unbiased extraction of the otoliths from the tomographic datasets.
+The details of the otolith extraction method have been extensively tuned and run in a fully automatic way.
+This allows a highly reproducible and unbiased extraction of the otoliths from the tomographic datasets.
 This is even the case for one fish which was scanned with still a hook in his mouth, where the otoliths were nonetheless extracted automatically.

-Data on such automatically extracted otoliths, like volume and geometric information like eccentricity and moments of inertia could be biologically really interesting as the otoliths grow with the age of the fish.
+Data on such automatically extracted otoliths, like volume and geometric information like eccentricity and moments of inertia is biologically interesting as the otoliths grow with the age of the fish.
 One could help estimate the age of wild fishes using a calibration based on the otolith measurements of a fish of known age.
 It is worth nothing that estimation of age of tropical fishes is not as simple as for fishes from temperate regions where one can distinguish summer and winter layers within the otolith.

 ### Outlook

-The acquired tomographic datasets are the basis for several additional analysis of fish morphology.
+The acquired tomographic datasets are the basis for multiple additional analyses of fish morphology.

 [TODO]: # (*Very* briefly mention further work from Kassandra and 'another Postdoc' that Ole mentioned.)